Julia Roberts filmography

 Roberts made her television debut in the drama series Crime Story in 1987.
 She appeared in the crime drama series Miami Vice, and the television film Baja Oklahoma (both in 1988).
 In 1996, Roberts guest starred on the television sitcom Friends.
-Her guest star appearance on the police procedural/legal drama Law & Order in 1999, earned Roberts a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
+Roberts's guest star appearance on the police procedural/legal drama Law & Order in 1999 earned her a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
 She has, as of 2014, served as an executive producer on four films in the American Girl film series.
 The first three were television films while the fourth, Kit Kittredge: An American Girl, had a theatrical release in 2008.
 In 2014, Roberts provided narration for an episode of the documentary series Makers: Women Who Make America, and appeared in the film The Normal Heart.
 Her role in the latter earned Roberts a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Miniseries or a Movie.